Image from the Evening Star 16th March 1942

 Relatives Notified & Address: Son of Herbert Johnson Bailey & Florence Jane Bailey, of Belstead, Suffolk.

-Raymond was a member of the 15th Ipswich (School Group) Scouts.
+Raymond was a member of the 15th Ipswich (Ipswich School) Scouts.

-Raymond is also remembered on the Ipswich School Chapel war memorial.
+Raymond is also remembered on the Chapel war memorial at Ipswich School.

 4th July 1941